 Allocations are made based on a formula, which provides a \$10,000 base amount to each LEA.
-The remainder of the available funds is allotted based on ADM in grades 8-12. http://www.ncpublicschools.org/fbs/allotments/state/
+The remainder of the available funds is allotted based on ADM in grades 8-12.

 Planning allotments and allocations to LEAs for all state allotments will be reduced based on the number of students transferring to Charter Schools.
 An allotment reduction may also be taken for students enrolling in NCVPS courses.
-The NCVPS reduction is based on the funding formula as defined in Session Law 2011-145.
+The NCVPS reduction is based on the funding formula as defined in NC General Statute 115C-238.82.

-1) Activities Allowed

-- A. State Career and Technical Education program support funds can be used in grades 6-12 only to provide Career and Technical Education personnel salaries, which include: - i.
-Licensed positions instructional (teachers); - ii.
-Licensed positions support services personnel (Career Development Coordinators, Special Populations Coordinators, and Instructional Management Coordinators); and - iii.
+- 1) Activities Allowed - A. State Career and Technical Education program support funds can be used in grades 6-12 only to provide Career and Technical Education personnel salaries, which include: - i.
+Licensed positions instructional (teachers); and - ii.
+Licensed positions support services personnel (Career Development Coordinators, Special Populations Coordinators, and Curriculum Instructional Management Coordinators); and - iii.
 Non-licensed positions teacher assistants, technical assistants and clerical staff. - iv.
-Adjunct CTE Instructors (115C-157.1) a local board of education may contract with an individual to serve as an adjunct instructor who meets the adjunct hiring criteria established by the State Board of Education (EVAL 023) for a specific career and technical education career cluster.
+Adjunct CTE Instructors (115C-157.1) a local board of education may contract with an individual to serve as an adjunct instructor who meets the adjunct hiring criteria established by the State Board of Education (EVAL-023) for a specific career and technical education career cluster.
 The local board of education may contract with an adjunct instructor on an annual or semester basis, subject to the following requirements:

-An Adjunct Instructor:

-- (a) Shall be employed for no more than 20 hours per week or full-time for no more than five consecutive months. - (b) Shall be subject to a criminal history check, to ensure that the person has not been convicted of any crime listed in G.S.
-115C-332. - (c) Shall not be required to hold or apply for licensure as a teacher. - (d) Must hold any industry certifications required for teachers who are licensed to teach in the same areas as identified in CTED-004 and any that are specific to a particular course as identified in the CTE Director's Guide to CTE Licensure. - (e) Must meet any of the following criteria: - i.
-Work experience and education for CTE Restricted licenses contained in State Board Policy CTED-004 (Appendix B and O); - ii.
+- An Adjunct Instructor: - (a) Shall be employed for no more than 20 hours per week or full-time for no more than five consecutive months. - (b) Shall be subject to a criminal history check, to ensure that the person has not been convicted of any crime listed in G.S.
+115C-332. - (c) Shall not be required to hold or apply for licensure as a teacher. - (d) Must hold any industry certifications required for teachers who are licensed to teach in the same areas as identified in CTED-004 and any that are specific to a particular course as identified in the CTE Director's Guide for CTE Licensure. - (e) Must meet any of the following criteria: - i.
+Work experience and education for CTE Restricted licenses contained in State Board Policy CTED-004 (Appendix B and J); - ii.
 Have a current or have held a teaching license in the related program area of instruction; - iii.
-Be employed at a community college as faculty teaching a related subject. - (f) Must complete preservice training in all of the following areas prior to beginning instruction.
+Be employed at an institution of higher education as faculty teaching a related subject. - (f) Must complete preservice training in all of the following areas prior to beginning instruction.
 Preservice training may be provided by the LEA or another institution approved by the LEA. - i.
 The identification and education of children with disabilities. - ii.
 Positive management of student behavior. - iii.
 Effective communication for defusing and deescalating disruptive or dangerous behavior. - iv.
-Safe and appropriate use of seclusion and restraint. - (g) For the 2019-2020 school year, an individual who does not possess an associate or baccalaureate degree shall be deemed to meet the minimum criteria for employment as an adjunct instructor if the individual (i) can clearly demonstrate a minimum of six years in the last 10 years of professional experience in the relevant skill or trade and (ii) possesses a recognized industry credential or an active professional license that is required for each subject area or course. - (h) Compensation Guidelines: LEAs should accumulate evidence and validate the education and experience of individuals hired as an adjunct instructor.
+Safe and appropriate use of seclusion and restraint. - (g) Compensation Guidelines: LEAs should accumulate evidence and validate the education and experience of individuals hired as an adjunct instructor.
 LEAs should determine the hourly rate based on the education and experience of the individual.
 DPI recommends hourly rates based on the established scale for teacher pay between \$22.00 and \$38.00 per hour.